 Residents shared feelings about traffic, trail safety, living rough, graffiti, vandalism, theft, and drugs.
 Business owners shared similar concerns and frustrations.
 See the results open house results here.

 These concerns are real.
 The safety of Fredericton residents is our Number One priority.
-To assist the Police Force and allow them to focus on the areas of greatest need, we created a Community Safety Services Unit, which is beginning a six-month trial in April 2023.
+To assist the Police Force and allow them to focus on the areas of greatest need, we created a Community Safety Services Unit.
+A pilot project was carried out from April-November 2023, with the Unit continuing into 2024.

 These uniformed personnel will be on foot, on e-bikes and in vehicles.
 The unit will on the streets and on the trails, seven days a week during the hours of 6 am – 1 am.
 You’ll see them on the trails helping to keep our trails safe from acts of crime which will be immediately reported to the police.